10-step Format Instructions

 are cited without an accompanying "page," "pp," "lines," or

-other identifier: your audience will know the quoted material's
+other identifier: rely on the audience to know the quoted material's

 format.
-If your paper concerns one text, you needn't repeat that
+If the paper concerns one text, no need to repeat the text's

-title each time you cite your reference--just use the appropriate
+title each time you cite it--just use the appropriate

 poetic line or prose page numbers.
 Most important, be